mbooth101/flatpak-dev-shim/README.md

 ## Limitations

 * Because the spawned process runs outside the sandbox, it is not visible to Java (it is outside of the sandbox's cgroup).
 This means we can't enumerate the process's children and traverse the process hierarchy, etc.
-* Currently works only with SWT applications because it relies on SWT to work the message pump that triggers the DBus callbacks.

 ## To Do